-You may only have to forward calls from a main line and encourage employees to let their clients know to use the temporary number, or you can forward each line to employees’ temporary numbers.
+You may only have to forward calls from a main line and encourage employees to let their clients know to use the new number, or you can forward each line to employees’ new numbers.

-An even simpler solution is to have employees update their voicemail greetings to direct customers toward a better way to get in touch during this period — via email, their personal cell, or a temporary VoIP number.
+An even simpler solution is to have employees update their voicemail greetings to direct customers toward a better way to get in touch — via email, their personal cell, or a VoIP number.

-Need contracts signed while you and your team are isolated?
+Need contracts signed among a remote workforce?
 E-signature services make it easy to sign and store digital documents.